-If you have deep pockets and a checkbook filled with blank checks, we’d still tell you to reach deep and shell out for something higher on this list.
+If you have deep pockets and a chequebook ready to go, we’d still tell you to reach deep and shell out for something higher on this list.
 But if the TCL 6 Series is what's in your budget, it will provide exceptional performance for the price.

 Read the full review: TCL 6-Series

-LG's best sets usually feature OLED panels, but the Nano90 is an exception as the flagship 4K LCD set for 2020 – offering premium features, excellent processing, and a massive size for a significantly lower price than the 77-inch OLED TVs out there.
+The best LG TVs usually feature OLED panels, but the Nano90 is an exception as the flagship 4K LCD from LG last year – offering premium features, excellent processing, and a massive size for a significantly lower price than the 77-inch OLED TVs out there.

 LCD is still the cheaper way to go, and you are having to put up with some issues you won't see on OLED: the Nano90 suffers some mild backlight flickering, for one, though the black levels are still very impressive for an LCD set.

 The Nano90's wide viewing angles, strong color performance, and reliable webOS smart platform all make it a 75-inch screen that's easy to recommend – that is, if you can't stump up the cash for a (let's admit it, superior) OLED model like the CX above.

 Buying the best 75-inch 4K TV for you